se468/bulmascores/README.md

 >If you get webpack not found error, install webpack by `npm install webpack`

-3. Go to your theme directory, find `webpack.config.js`.
+* Go to your theme directory, find `webpack.config.js`.
 Modify BrowserSyncPlugin settings to match your own local host's urls.

-4. Try to run with browsersync:
+* Try to run with browsersync:
 ```sh
 npm run watch
 ```

 You are all set!

+## Child Theme Support
+If you'd like to use a child theme for your development, you can use [this](https://github.com/se468/Bulmascores-child) as a starting point.
+Simply download as zip, and rename the zip file to `bulmascores-child`, and upload the theme to your Wordpress install.

 ## Entry Files for Sass and JS
 * `src/sass/main.scss` for sass.